-Thousand are not harrorerred from the emerge each back to the eage eache.

-- Remember this when writing advanced configurations that use headers to keep track of state.
-If you set a req.http. header in any of the subroutines that run on the shield cache, expect that the change will not persist on the edge cache. - 2.
+- 1. Any req.http.\ headers are not transferred from the shield cache back to the edge cache.
+Remember this when writing advanced configurations that use headers to keep track of state.
+If you set a req.http.\ header in any of the subroutines that run on the shield cache, expect that the change will not persist on the edge cache. - 2.
 A single, slow request to origin can sometimes cause a great many other requests for the same object to hang and fail.
 Because many requests for a single object are being collapsed down to one, they all succeed or fail based on the request that reaches the origin.

-§ Routing assets to different origins (/guides/performance-tuning/routing-assets-to-different-origins)
+§ Routing assets to different origins (/guides/performance-tuning/routing-assets-to-differentorigins)